 Retraining your foot biomechanics and strength work with your physiotherapist are primary parts of your rehabilitation as your bones recover and become strong again.

 Hamstring tears often occur when the muscles are eccentrically contracting (contracting whilst lengthening) and at high speed, for example when you are doing a high leg kick.
-In the dance population, hamstring tears may also occur in slow stretching, such as practising the splits or holding the splits for long periods of time.
-This can be most common when your muscles are fatigued.
+In the dance population, hamstring tears may also occur in slow stretching.
+This can be from practising the splits or holding the splits for long periods of time and is most common when your muscles are fatigued.

 If you sustain a hamstring tear you may experience pain, tenderness and weakness in the back of your thigh (which may radiate up to your buttock).

-Treatment and management of your hamstring strain includes physiotherapy assessment to determine the severity of the strain and the appropriate strength and retraining your muscle or technique all whilst keeping you in the studio.
+Treatment and management of your hamstring strain should include a detailed physiotherapy assessment.
+It’s important to determine the severity of the strain and the appropriate strength and retraining your muscle or technique all whilst keeping you in the studio.